drop-project-edu/Drop-Project-for-Intellij-Idea/README.md

 * The last icon is to log out
 * If you submit an assignment, a forth icon will appear which is used to check the buid report of your last submission
 * You can access some aditional plugin settings in the settings icon on the toolwindow top title

+## How to create a new version

+* Change the `pluginVersion` property on `gradle.properties`
+* Update, if necessary, the `pluginUntilBuild` property
+    * In this case, make sure to test the plugin in that Intellij version.
+Change the platformVersion property and execute `Run Plugin`.
+* Execute `Run Verifications`